-Some uncertified advisory display products will use a combination of pressure altitude and geometric altitude for the calculation of the target relative altitude.
-This is not in compliance with DO-317C §2.3.5.15.1 and therefore may result in a difference between the relative altitude display on the AV-30-E and the other product.
+Some uncertified advisory display systems will use a combination of pressure altitude and geometric altitude for the calculation of the target relative altitude.
+This is not in compliance with DO-317C §2.3.5.15.1 and therefore may result in a difference between the relative altitude displayed on the AV-30-E and the other system.